sw4/cd3/README.md

 The master branch is for ongoing development, the most recent 'working version' is branch 0.0.1.

-Since this version the entire library has been rewritten in order to:
+Since this version the entire library has been rewritten so that:

 1. Code implements best bractice (closure, naming etc)
 2. Charts integrate strick reusability principles